Early Electric Toasters

 SOLD

-The First General Electric Toaster
+The Estate Electric Toaster

 $95